Blacklusion/wax-docs/docs/en/overview/contribute.md

 Then, select the **category** of your article or create a new one if needed.
 Lastly, just store your article with "-" instead of spaces.
 The urls will be created based on the filename, therefore it should be consistent across all articles.

 In case you are using **images** in your article: In every category folder you will find a **media/** folder.
-In that folder create a new folder with, exactly with the same filename as your article.
+In that folder create a new subfolder with the exact name of your article.
 Within that folder, you can use whatever namingscheme you want.
 ```
 .
 └── docs/